 Frequently Asked Questions

 More than three billion people depend on seafood as their primary source of protein.
 Wild-capture seafood harvests have leveled off and cannot meet the growing seafood demand alone.
-This demand for healthy fish as well as sustainable practices has resulted in numerous delicious, environmentally responsible farmed seafood choices.
-Among the ones we carry are Mt.
-Cook Alpine salmon, Baja abalone and oysters.
-Each product page specifies if a product is wild or farmed.
+Consumer demand for healthy fish AND sustainable practices has resulted in many delicious, environmentally responsible farmed seafood choices, including several selections we offer.

 The faster you freeze your food the better the quality.
 When food is frozen slowly, ice crystals form.
 Big ice crystals typically dry out the food and impact the overall taste and flavor.

-Proton freezing is a newer quick-freeze technology that combines evenly distributed electromagnetic waves and cold air to reduce ice crystal formation and cell membrane damage.
+Proton freezing is a more recent quick-freeze technology that combines evenly distributed electromagnetic waves and cold air to reduce ice crystal formation and cell membrane damage.
 As a result, taste and texture are preserved naturally, without any additives or chemicals.

 IQF, or individually quick frozen, is a common freezing method in the foodservice industry and consists of freezing individual pieces of food separately from the other pieces at extremely low temperatures.
 IQF is also referred to as flash freezing, quick freeze, or super freeze.

 We are located in the famed coastal town of San Diego, CA, otherwise known as America’s Finest City!